hamzzgab/Real-Time-Rendering/Assignment-4/README.md

 ## About

 This is the fourth assignment for Real-Time Rendering (CS7GV3) at Trinity College Dublin.
-I have implemented different Mipmappings on a plane chessboard texture.
+I have implemented different Mip Mappings on a plane chessboard texture.

 ## Demonstration